GruppeX/Hockey-Project-GX-Frontend/README.md

 ![](https://img.shields.io/github/issues/GruppeX/Hockey-Project-GX-Frontend)

-We have developed this project with purpose tofinish our full-stack Hockey-Project by making a responsive frontend with an interface for user.
+We have developed this project with purpose to finish our full-stack Hockey-Project by making a responsive frontend with an interface for user.
 ![n](https://p.kindpng.com/picc/s/23-237439_html-css-js-bootstrap-hd-png-download.png)

 ## Description

 Hockey Project is a tool that allows the user to have an overview over players